Fairey Rotodyne: Issues and cancellation

 However, the Tyne engines were also starting to appear under-powered for the larger design.
 The Ministry of Supply had pledged to finance 50 per cent of the development costs for both the Rotodyne Z and for the model of the Tyne engine to power it.
 Despite the strenuous efforts of Fairey to achieve its support, the expected order from the RAF did not materialise — at the time, the service had no particular interest in the design, being more focused on effectively addressing the issue of nuclear deterrence.
 As the trials continued, both the associated costs and the weight of the Rotodyne continued to climb; the noise issue continued to persist, although, according to Wood: "there were signs that silencers would later reduce it to an acceptable level".

 While the costs of development were shared half-and-half between Westland and the government, the firm determined that it would still need to contribute a further £9 million in order to complete development and achieve production-ready status.
 Following the issuing of a requested quotation to the British government for 18 production Rotodynes, 12 for the RAF and 6 for BEA, the government responded that no further support would be issued for the project, for economic reasons.
 Accordingly, on 26 February 1962, official funding for the Rotodyne was terminated in early 1962.
 The project's final end came when BEA chose to decline placing its own order for the Rotodyne, principally because of its concerns regarding the high-profile tip-jet noise issue.
 The corporate management at Westland determined that further development of the Rotodyne towards production status would not be worth the investment required.
 Thus ended all work on the world's first vertical take-off military/civil transport rotorcraft.

 After the programme was terminated, the prototype Rotodyne itself, which was government property, was dismantled and largely destroyed in a fashion reminiscent of the Bristol Brabazon.
 A single fuselage bay, as pictured, plus rotors and rotorhead mast survived, and are on display at The Helicopter Museum, Weston-super-Mare.

 Analysis

 The one great criticism of the Rotodyne was the noise the tip jets made; however, the jets were only run at full power for a matter of minutes during departure and landing and, indeed, the test pilot Ron Gellatly made two flights over central London and several landings and departures at Battersea Heliport with no complaints being registered, though John Farley, chief test pilot of the Hawker Siddeley Harrier later commented:

-From two miles away it would stop a conversation.
-I mean, the noise of those little jets on the tips of the rotor was just indescribable.
-So what have we got?
-The noisiest hovering vehicle the world has yet come up with and you're going to stick it in the middle of a city?